Jelder2/CSCI-4950-Senior-Project/README.md

 5. Move the folder into htdocs, this will be part of the url (NOTE: If you want a shorter name for easier navigation, change 'CSCI-4950-Senior-Project' to something else)
 6. Once that is done you should be able to open up a web browser and navigate to localhost/CSCI-4950-Senior-Project/index.html (or whatever you named the folder) to view the pages
 IMPORTANT NOTE: Some files may not function properly due to the database connections not being the same.
 If that is the case, the information will have to change to match your database information.
 These files include, but are not limited to: scoreboardinteract.php, connect.php, admin.php
+IMPORTANT NOTE 2: The scoreboard will not function properly until there are values that can be pulled from the database.

 ## HTML Files